Reporting settings in Kibana

 An array of hosts that should not go through the proxy server and should use a direct connection instead.
 Examples of valid entries are "elastic.co", "*.elastic.co", ".elastic.co", ".elastic.co:5601".

-To generate PDF reports, Reporting uses the Chromium browser to fully load the Kibana page on the server.
+To generate PDF reports, Reporting uses a headless Chromium browser to fully load the Kibana page on the server.
 This potentially involves sending requests to external hosts.
 For example, a request might go to an external image server to show a field formatted as an image, or to show an image in a Markdown visualization.

 Kibana installations are not designed to be publicly accessible over the internet.
 The Reporting network policy and other capabilities of the Elastic Stack security features do not change this condition.